Biological Sciences Department

 Students must complete all residency, curriculum, unit, GPA, and culminating experience requirements as outlined in the Graduation Requirements section of the Graduate Policies and Procedures.

-MS Biological Sciences, Concentration in Molecular Biology and Microbiology- Graduation Requirements
+MS - Biological Sciences, Concentration in Physiology, Graduation Requirements

-As shown below, the program consists of 30 semester units of approved work, including a minimum of 4 units devoted to thesis or project research.
+As shown below, the program consists of 30 semester units of approved work.
 The student consults with his or her advisor to select a thesis or project topic.

 |Graduation Writing Assessment Requirement|